 Upon completion of the 24-hr dietary recall, a separate NDSR dietary supplement record will be created for the participant to facilitate the analysis of nutrients both with and without supplements.
 Completed Dietary Supplement Forms will be entered.
 A separate NDSR project should be created to enter the supplement data.
 The time is not important for supplement data entry.
 Use 12pm for the mealtime, other for the meal name and other for the meal location.
 Enter each supplement and/or antacid at the same meal, regardless of when they are actually taken.
-For the 30-day dietary supplement record, if a supplement is taken not taken daily, enter a fraction of the supplement recorded.
+For the 30-day dietary supplement recorded.
 E.g., a One-A-Day tablet taken 20 times over the past 30 days would be entered as 20/30 tablet.